Nickel Trophy

 The Nickel Trophy is a trophy that was presented to the winner of the annual football game between the rival University of North Dakota (UND) Fighting Hawks and the North Dakota State University (NDSU) Bison.
 The two universities are approximately 76 miles apart on the eastern border of North Dakota.
-The two schools suspended play in 2003 before meeting again in 2015, with annual games resuming in 2019.
+The two schools suspended play in 2003 before meeting again in 2015, with annual games resuming between 2019 and 2025.
+With NDSU's move to FBS in 2026, the series is unlikely to continue on any regular basis.
 In the entire history of the rivalry, the game has never been contested anywhere beside Grand Forks or Fargo.

 The Trophy

 Robert Kunkel, a UND alumnus and Chicago advertising executive, was the originator of the trophy, and Blue Key, an honorary service fraternity at NDSU, and the UND Blue Key (Student Government after their Blue Key Chapter dissolved) administered the annual awarding.
 It is an oversized 75-pound replica of the James Earle Fraser-designed U.S. buffalo nickel with a buffalo on one side representing NDSU Bison and a Native American head on the other side representing UND, who were known as the Fighting Sioux until 2012.
 Fraser, best known for his sculpture, "The End of The Trail", was born in Winona, MN and lived for a time in Dakota Territory.
 The coin-shaped trophy's "mint" date is 1937, the year the trophy was created.
 Jack Sather, a native of New England, ND, was commissioned to design and act a sculpture of the award.
 It took six weeks to complete the job and he was paid $1,650 for his work.
 Those funds were raised by both NDSU and UND Blue Key chapters from members and friends.
 The Nickel, at 250 times larger than a regular five-cent piece, weighs 75 pounds and is 2 inches thick and 22 inches in diameter.
 Both sides were 3/4" relief and, from the original models, plaster casts were poured.
 The casts were hauled to a St. Paul, MN foundry where plaster copies were recast in an aluminum alloy.
 The halves were welded together to make the finished piece.
 It was first awarded in 1938 when NDSU won 17–13.
 It has been the object of many theft and "kidnapping" attempts by students from both universities.
 Governor William Langer was asked to participate in the unveiling of the new award in Grand Forks.
 Moments after the unveiling an unidentified student stepped up to Governor Langer, told him "I'll take care of this for you", and disappeared with the nickel trophy.
 It turned up 36 hours later on the front lawn of then UND President John C. West (The Forum of Fargo-Moorhead, October 21, 1967) and a new tradition of "kidnapping" or "borrowing" the trophy had begun.
 The trophy retired after the 2003 season.
 While the rivalry was renewed in 2015, the trophy remained retired and is currently displayed at the North Dakota Heritage Center in Bismarck.